JesperChristensen89/object_detection_benchmarking/README.md

 * NVIDIA Jetson TX2

 # Results
-The results are shown in the end of each notebook.
+The results are shown in the end of each notebook. - will get back and make a summary here later.

 Furthermore the original video processed by SSD MobileNet and Faster R-CNN Inception ResNet is available as a performance comparison on youtube: https://www.youtube.com/watch?v=EY5XbRQylIg